 - Mustard, use large grain mustard if you have it (sub Dijon) - 1 tsp

-- Bell peppers / Onions - (If prepping right before cooking, get cauliflower boiling before continuing with prep.)
+- Bell peppers / Onions - (If prepping right before cooking, get potatoes boiling before continuing with prep.)
 Prep as directed and combine.
 (Can be done up to 5 days ahead)

-- Cauliflower / Celery / Shallots - Prep as directed.
-Keep cauliflower separate.
-Combine celery and shallots.
+- Celery / Shallots - Prep as directed and combine.
 (Can be done up to 3 days ahead)

 - If you want to finish the sausage by searing on the grill, heat grill to 500F / 260C degrees (alternatively, you can sear on the stovetop).

 - Combine stock and butter in a stock pot over medium heat.
 Bring liquid to a simmer and add sausage, onions and peppers to hot liquid.
 (Don’t worry if the sausage isn’t completely covered in liquid.)